telerik/fiddler-everywhere-docs/migration.md

 ---
 title: Migrating Licenses and Seats
-description: "Learn how to migrate your Fiddler Everywhere seats and licenses from the obsolete Fiddler dashboard site to the Telerik administrative panel."
+description: "Learn how to migrate your Fiddler licenses and seats from the obsolete Fiddler dashboard site to the Telerik administrative panel."
 type: how-to
 slug: migrate-fiddler-licenses
 publish: false